UGIC 2022 MAP, APP, and POSTER GALLERY AND COMPETITION

 - CITIZEN ENGAGEMENT – Many of us work to transmit complex information to the public, and it isn’t easy!
 Show off your best citizen engagement map.

 - MAP AS ART – Utah is beautiful.
 Show us your real cartography skills.
-No limits, but it must be of Utah – other geographies will be appreciated, but disqualified.
+No limits.

 - SMALL MAP – We often have to produce maps that are letter size but must transmit, clearly, efficiently, and accurately, an extensive amount of information.
 This is your opportunity to show your best 8.5″ x 11″ map.
 There are no limits to the map topic, but the map must meet the noted dimensions.

 - PROFESSIONAL MAP – This category hosts the best of the best where professionals show us what hey have put together over the past year.